llpeterson/foundation/architecture.md

 </figure>

-Except at the hardware level, where peers directly communicate with each other over a link, peer-to-peer communication is indirect—each protocol communicates with its peer by passing messages to some lower-level protocol, which in turn delivers the message to *its* peer.
+Except at the hardware level, where peers directly communicate with each other over a physical mediuk, peer-to-peer communication is indirect—each protocol communicates with its peer by passing messages to some lower-level protocol, which in turn delivers the message to *its* peer.
-In addition, there are potentially multiple protocols at any given level, each providing a different communication service.
+In addition, there are potentially more than one protocol at any given level, each providing a different communication service.
 We therefore represent the suite of protocols that make up a network system with a *protocol graph*.
 The nodes of the graph correspond to protocols, and